Get-hooked August 14, 2019

 These funds will be used towards travel, accommodation and food for people who are reaching these camps from long distances, diagnoses, etc. “There are so many people in need and I want to make them smile”, says Prashant.
 “Life with a missing arm is a big deal for anyone and we want to ask people to come be a part of this initiative and help us make a difference to someone’s life”.

-Support Inali Foundation by clicking on this link. clicking on this
+Support Inali Foundation by clicking on this link.

 Watch in Sign Language